 As someone visiting the United States from another country, it's important to keep track of the date upon which you're expected to depart.
-Staying past the date that Customs and Border Protection (CBP) set for you according to the terms of your U.S. visa can carry some serious consequences.
+Staying past the date that Customs and Border Protection (CBP) set for you according to the terms of your U.S. visa can carry serious consequences.
 For example, your visa will be automatically voided, and you won't be able to apply for a new visa at any consulate outside of your home country.
 In some cases, you may be barred from returning to the U.S. for a number of years, depending on how long you stayed and whether you fit into an exception or actually accrued "unlawful presence," which is a separate definition under the law.
 We'll look at this in more detail below.

 First, let's be clear on when you were expected to leave.
 This would be the date shown on your Form I-94 Arrival/Departure Record, given to you by CBP or entered in its database.
 That's a different date from the expiration date of your visa, which is merely the last date upon which you could have used that document to enter the United States.
 (A visa is simply an entry document, though the type of visa you're on definitely dictates the length and terms of your permitted stay in the United States.)
 So you'll need to count forward from the date on your I-94.

 If you entered the U.S. as a student, your I-94 will likely say "D/S," for duration of status.
 That means your overstay begins when you stop studying or complying with the terms of your visa.
 However, for purposes of the time bars discussed in this article, the important issue is whether you actually accrued "unlawful presence," which students don't do unless an immigration official or judge has deemed them unlawfully present.

 A record of spending time in the U.S. unlawfully can create problems for your future immigration or travel-related plans.
 However, it's easier to define what unlawful presence isn't than what it is.
 You won't accrue unlawful presence for purposes of the three- and ten-year time bars described below if and when you: